 Worship is something we are all called to do.

 We have a variety of worship opportunities at Swansboro United Methodist Church.
 People enjoy worshiping God in different ways.
-There are four worship services each weekend.
+There are three worship services each weekend.
 Each service has a different music style.

 For more information regarding Music Ministries contact